Asrat-Yehombawork/alx-airbnb-database/database-adv-script/README.md

     p.name;  -- Ordering the results by property name
 ```

-### 3. **FULL OUTER JOIN**: Retrieve all users and all bookings, even if the user has no booking or a booking is not linked to a user.
+### 3. **FULL OUTER JOIN**: Retrieve all users and all bookings, even if the user has no booking or a booking is not linked to a user

 This query uses a `FULL OUTER JOIN` to ensure that all users and all bookings are included in the result.
 It will show users who haven't made any bookings and bookings that are not associated with a user.